 There is no evidence that zinc oxide harms coral.
 This powerful mineral defends against both UVA and UVB rays, offering broad spectrum coverage in an eco-friendly sunscreen formula.

 Similarly to zinc oxide, titanium dioxide provides a protective barrier on top of your skin and works by reflecting UV light instead of absorbing it.
 This mineral, reef safe sunscreen also offers broad spectrum coverage with defense against UVA and UVB rays and is even more effective when combined with zinc oxide.
-Titanium Dioxide washes off your skin safely and is biodegradable which means it causes no harm for coral reefs and other marine life.
+Titanium Dioxide washes off your skin safely and is a biodegradable sunscreen which causes no harm to coral reefs and other marine life.

 Because these all-natural, mineral ingredients wash safely off your skin and settle into the sediment, they compose coral friendly biodegradable sunscreen that protects the ocean in addition to your skin.
 Wearing environmentally friendly sunscreen should be among everybody’s top priority, whether you’re snorkeling in the tropics or attending a picnic in the central United States.

 Considering how harmful chemical ingredients can be to our own endocrine and reproductive systems—in addition to the dangers posed to marine animal and plant life—wearing toxic free sunscreen is common sense.